ranykadour/AIDomainComplianceChecker/README.md

 ## 🔒 Security Notes

 - Never expose API keys in client-side code
-- The mock analyzer uses simple pattern matching (not secure analysis)
 - Some websites may block automated requests
 - Always respect robots.txt and website terms of service